andremartds/node_api_boilerplate/README.md

 1. Clone the repository with `git clone https://github.com/andremartds/nesm_api_boilerplate`
 2. Setup the database on `config/database.js`
-3. Install the dependencies with `yarn` (click here if [you don't have Yarn installed](https://yarnpkg.com/docs/install))
+3. In your first execution, you need to use the NPM for generating folder node_modules, now you can use the yarn
-4. edit the .env.example for .env and added your configs
+4. Edit the .env.example for .env and added your configs
 5. Run the database migrations with `yarn sequelize db:migrate`
 6. Run the application in development mode with `yarn dev`